-As of October 17, 2018, recreational cannabis will be legally available in Canada.
+As of October 17, 2018, recreational cannabis is legally available in Canada.
 This change in a century-old law will create new questions and challenges for British Columbia’s liquor licensees.

 Will Legalization Change the Duty of Care for Liquor Licensees?